blackboard/bb-learn-ultra-embedded-content/example-apps/jsx/rte-youtube-search/README.md

 ## Javascript

 Although we encourage the use of React for UI development, this is entirely optional.
-Start by modifying the javascript in `src/index.jsx` or change this file extension to `.js` for a vanilla javascript implementation or another preferred framework.
+You can find getting started packages written in different languages/frameworks in the `/example-apps/getting-started` folder.
+Start by modifying the javascript in `src/index.jsx` or change this file extension to `.js` for a vanilla javascript implementation.

 Note: Testing is initially configured to use Enzyme, "a Javascript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output."
 Read the docs here [http://airbnb.io/enzyme/].